The Last of Us: Left Behind

 The Last of Us: Left Behind is a 2014 action-adventure game developed by Naughty Dog and published by Sony Computer Entertainment.
-It is a downloadable expansion pack to the 2013 game The Last of Us.
-Set in a post-apocalyptic world, the game switches between two stories: the first, set three weeks before the events of The Last of Us, follows Ellie as she spends time with her best friend Riley in an abandoned mall in Boston; the second takes place between the Fall and Winter chapters of The Last of Us and focuses on Ellie's attempts to scour an abandoned mall in Colorado for medical supplies to heal Joel while dealing with enemies.
+It is an expansion pack to the 2013 game The Last of Us.
+Set in a post-apocalyptic world, the game switches between two stories: the first, set three weeks before the events of The Last of Us, follows Ellie as she spends time with her best friend Riley in an abandoned mall in Boston; the second takes place between two chapters of The Last of Us and focuses on Ellie's attempts to scour an abandoned mall in Colorado for medical supplies to heal Joel while dealing with enemies.

 The game is played from a third-person perspective; players use firearms, improvised weapons, and stealth to defend against hostile humans and zombie-like creatures infected by a mutated strain of the Cordyceps fungus.
 Players can use "Listen Mode" to locate enemies through a heightened sense of hearing and spatial awareness.
 The game also features a crafting system, allowing players to customize weapons through the upgrades.
-Left Behind was released worldwide on February 14, 2014 for the PlayStation 3; it was later bundled with The Last of Us Remastered, an updated version of the game released for the PlayStation 4 on July 29, 2014, and then released as a stand-alone expansion pack for both consoles on May 12, 2015.
-It was included in The Last of Us Part I, a remake of the game released on PlayStation 5 in September 2022; a Windows version is in development.
+Development began after the release of The Last of Us in June 2013.
+The developers immediately decided to focus the narrative on Ellie, as they felt players were interested in experiencing more of her story.

-The Last of Us: Left Behind was highly anticipated due to the critical acclaim received by The Last of Us.
-It received generally favorable reviews by critics, with particular praise for its story, characterization, and depiction of female and LGBT characters (including a kiss between Ellie and Riley deemed by critics as a "breakthrough moment" for video games), while some criticism was aimed at a battle sequence late in the game that was considered by some to be "unnatural" and "forced".
-Like its parent game, it received several awards and nominations.
+Left Behind was released as downloadable content for The Last of Us for the PlayStation 3 in February 2014; it was later bundled with The Last of Us Remastered for the PlayStation 4 in July 2014, and released as a stand-alone expansion pack for both consoles in May 2015.
+A remake was included in The Last of Us Part I for the PlayStation 5 in September 2022 and Windows in March 2023.
+The game received generally favorable reviews by critics, who praised its story, characterization, level design, and depiction of female and LGBT characters.
+It received several accolades.
 The story of Left Behind was adapted in the seventh episode of the television series The Last of Us in February 2023.